-This article will review the evidence behind the claims that turmeric can help symptoms of irritable bowel syndrome or IBS, discuss how it may be used, and if there are any risks.
+This article will review the evidence behind the claims that turmeric can help symptoms of irritable bowel syndrome (IBS), include some background on turmeric, discuss how people may use it, and if there are any risks.

-Turmeric has been associated with benefits for other disorders of the digestive system, including ulcerative colitis, a chronic condition that causes diarrhea and abdominal pain.
+People linked turmeric with benefits for other digestive system disorders, including ulcerative colitis, a chronic condition that causes diarrhea and abdominal pain.

-One study in 2015 found that adding curcumin to the regular treatment routine had a positive impact on the symptoms of ulcerative colitis.
+One small 2015 study found that adding curcumin to the regular treatment routine had a positive impact on the symptoms of mild to moderate ulcerative colitis.

 There are some positive findings relating to the use of turmeric in reducing IBS symptoms, and these effects may also extend to other digestive disorders.
-However, more research is required to determine whether turmeric can have any real benefits for the treatment of IBS.
+However, experts need more research to determine whether turmeric can have any real benefits for the treatment of IBS.

 - abdominal pain